Prenuvo MRI: Cost, Benefits, Risks & Comparison

 Related reading:

-1. Risk profile: Do you have a genetic syndrome or strong family history?
-If yes, potential yield is higher; if no, yield is lower and chance of incidental findings is higher.
+1. Risk profile.
+Do you have a genetic syndrome or strong family history of cancer?
+If yes, potential yield is higher.
+If no, your chance of a true positive is around 1.6% — while your chance of an incidental finding requiring follow-up is about 1 in 3.
 See the ACR statement and the 2019 systematic review.

-3. Follow‑up tolerance: If your report flags indeterminate findings, are you prepared (financially and emotionally) for additional imaging, specialist visits, or invasive tests—even if everything proves benign?
+3. Follow-up tolerance.
+If your report flags an indeterminate finding, are you prepared financially and emotionally for additional imaging, specialist visits, or even a biopsy — knowing most will prove benign?

-4. Actionability: Would likely findings change your care plan now, or lead to “watch and wait” without clear health impact?
+4. Actionability.
+Would likely findings change your care plan now, or lead to "watch and wait"?

-If your priority is long‑term healthspan, many people extract more value by completing guideline screenings and tracking modifiable metrics with periodic DEXA to reduce visceral fat, maintain lean mass, and monitor bone trends.
+If your priority is long-term healthspan, many people extract more value by completing guideline screenings first, then tracking modifiable metrics with periodic DEXA to reduce visceral fat, maintain lean mass, and monitor bone trends.
 Explore Are DEXA Scans Worth It? and our Accuracy Guide.

 What to Expect If You Book Prenuvo